saroltah/def-leppard-quiz/README.md

 ### Functionality:

 - The HTML has default question and default answers.
 I hide the answers, because they are not part of the game, and you can not score for clicking on them.
 Answer options are only show after the game starts.
+To make the start page more appealing, added an image which disappeares after the game starts.
 - I made sure that I created a function before I declared it - so the order of them is not the order of writing.
 - I changed _jpg_ to _webp_ for optimization.
 - I used only one _section_ because that holds headings, the rest of the content is in main container.
+- I added the same names for variables in JS as their class/id name, so it is easy to follow.

 ---